evzpav/dokku-slack-logs/README.md

 # create an app on Slack and get the bot token

 # on Dokku machine run:
-# set the bot token:
-    dokku slack-logs:token <SLACK_BOT_TOKEN>

 # enable the bot:
+    dokku config:set --global SLACK_BOT_TOKEN=<SLACK_BOT_TOKEN>
     dokku slack-logs:enable

 # on Slack app:
+    # Default type is web if not specified
+    logs <app-name> <type>

+    #Example 1:
+    logs myapp
+    # it will try to read log file from /var/log/dokku/myapp/web.00.log and print to Slack bot

+    #Example 2:
-    logs dokku-app-name
+    logs myapp worker
-# it will print log on Slack bot
+    # it will try to read log file from /var/log/dokku/myapp/worker.00.log and print to Slack bot

 ```